manicken/arduinoPrefsSaver/README.md

 ### 1.0.1

 * fix double items at tools-menu
-* add setting, that autoclose other editors when open new or existing sketch
+* add setting, that auto close other editors when open new or existing sketch

 -----------------------------------------------------------------------------------------------------------